CubePilot/cubepilot-docs/herelink/Herelink-Overview.md

 Herelink is a intigrated remote controler and wireless digital transmission system designed to be used with the Cube Autopilot, Ardupilot or PX4.

-It allows RC contorl, 1080P HD video transmision and mavlink telemetary data upto 20km range.
+Herelink allows RC contorl, HD video and mavlink telemetary data to be tranmitted upto 20km range.
+Both air unit and ground station included intigrated 8 core SOC for custom application developmeent.

 ## Features
 * Android based smart device with 5.46 inch 1080P capacitive touch screen.
+* ARM Cortex A53 4 core 2.2GHz + Cortex A53 4 core 1.4GHz SOC in both air and ground units.
 * Dual hall affect self centering gimbals with removalbe sticks.
 * Dual micro HDMI 1080P 60fps video inputs.
 * Dual S.bus signal output for simultaneous control of autopilot and pan/tilt cameras.